fuse-box/fuse-box/README.md

 Yes!
 You can do that!

-Super powers of FuseBox allow to do that without code redundancy.
+Super powers of FuseBox allow doing that without code redundancy.
 An API of a second bundle will be removed, and 2 bundles will be fused together, keeping only one shared Fusebox API.

 Only one thing you need to consider before that - packaging.

-You current project is called "default" This is by design.
+Your current project is called "default" This is by design.
 All dynamic modules will register themselves into it automatically.
 If you want to require a bundle it must have a different namespace.
 Unless you want to keep is shared.
 Add `package` property to the initializer:

 ```js